Certificate in Filial Play Coaching

 This filial play coaching course has been clinically accredited by PTUK and PTI.
 It is based on PTUK standards and latest

-policy which replaces filial therapy and filial play therapy training and practice as the approved method of working
+policy which replaces filial play training and practice as the approved method of working

 with parents and children together.